One month ago — August 2016

 “Here we are!”
 She declared as we stopped in front of a building.
 The sign above said ‘La republicana tapas.’

-At Sikara’s insistence, I had learned some of the humans’ languages, it had helped delay going out, as I learned but now that I spoke spanish well, she hadn’t taken no for an answer anymore.
+At Sikara’s insistence, I had learned some of the humans’ languages, it had helped delay having to go out as I learned, but now that I spoke Spanish well, she had not taken no for an answer anymore.